UMM-CSci-4453/Lab-3/README.md

 ### Prime and Non-Prime Attributes

-a **non-prime attribute** is one that does not occur in ANY candidate key.
+A **non-prime attribute** is one that does not occur in ANY candidate key.
 The above table does not have any non-prime attributes.
 Let's add one:

 favorite color |   favorite animal |number|name   |bonus
 ---------------|-------------------|------|-------|----